 This week I was part of the biggest (and shortest) yoga class ever in Central Park.

-We were also hired to provide yoga studio interior design in Brooklyn by a group of very ambitious yoginis…
+We were also hired to provide Interior Design for a Yoga Studio in Brooklyn by a group of very ambitious yoginis...

-1. Practice rooms: First we need to lay out the rooms based on the number of students you want to accommodate, and what the occupancy codes will allow for the space.
+1. Practice rooms: First we need to layout the rooms based on the number of students you want to accommodate, and what the occupancy codes will allow for space.
 Some classes I go to in NYC are literally mat to mat, so it is possible to squeeze a lot into a little, but we must be conscious of what the codes will allow.

-3. Storage: We must provide ample storage space for mats, rentals, towels, props, and bolsters.
-These items can be stored inside or outside of the practice rooms, but should be accessible and ergonomically designed so that all users are able to access what they need.
+3. Storage: We must provide ample storage space for yoga mats, rentals, towels, props, and bolsters.
+These items can be stored inside or outside of the practice rooms but should be accessible and ergonomically designed so that all users are able to access what they need.

 4. Refreshment station: Even if you're not serving food, an area should be provided for drinks, snacks, etc.

 5. Administration: As admirable as your intentions might be, yoga is big business.
 You will need an office where administrative duties will take place, depending on the size and type of business your studio provides.

 6. Reception and check-in: This is your first impression and the best way to keep track of your revenue.
 A desk and check-in area must be provided - I recommend a bar-code type scanning station for quick and easy check-in.
 Seating must be provided for attendants and waiting students, and the desk should be at a height that is accessible to everyone.
 The reception area should also be in close proximity to your vending and storage.